gruelbox/orko-wiki/Example-Script-Crossover-Trader.md

 Crossover Trader is a simple automatic trader that buys or sells the selected trading pair when two moving averages of different lengths cross eachother.
 Crossover Trader is a simple buy/sell automatic trader based either Simple Moving Averages [SMA](https://www.investopedia.com/terms/s/sma.asp) or Exponential Moving Averages [EMA](https://www.investopedia.com/terms/e/ema.asp).

-In the chart below the SMA(12) and SMA(26) are plotted, and the crossover points indicate where the Crossover Trader would place trades.
+In the chart below the SMA(12) and SMA(26) are plotted (technically its SMMA in the image, but its just for illustration purpose), and the crossover points indicate where the Crossover Trader would place trades.
 ![image](https://github.com/AwooOOoo/orko-wiki/blob/master/images/CrossoverTrader-BuySell.png)

 You specify the lengths of the fast (i.e SMA(12)) and slow averages (SMA(26)) and the interval at which to sample the price.